FrancisBanville/ms_interpreting_probabilities/README.md

 the impact of climate change on ecological webs (@Gilman2010FraCom).

-The lack of clear guidelines on the use of probabilistic interaction data is worrisome (@Brimacombe2023ShoReu), both for data producers and re-users who generate and manipulate these numbers.
+The lack of clear guidelines on the use of probabilistic interaction data is worrisome, both for data producers and re-users who generate and manipulate these numbers.
+This is concerning because sampling strategies and decisions regarding network construction can affect our understanding of network properties (@Brimacombe2023ShoReu).
 Besides methodological difficulties that may arise when assessing probabilistic interactions, a precise definition of probabilistic interactions appears to be lacking, making the estimation and use of these data more difficult.
 We aim to take a step back by outlining different ways in which probabilistic interactions are defined and used in network ecology.
-We distinguish two broad categories of probabilistic webs that necessitate distinct approaches when applied to key ecological questions: local webs of realized interactions, and regional webs (metawebs) of potential interactions.
+We distinguish two broad categories of probabilistic webs that necessitate distinct approaches when applied to key ecological questions: local webs describing probabilities of realized interactions, and regional webs (metawebs) describing probabilities of potential interactions.
 We highlight the distinctions in the ecological meaning of these two representations and show that they yield different statistical outcomes regarding e.g. the spatial and temporal scaling of interactions and the prediction of binary webs across space.
-Moreover, there is currently no metadata standard that could guide the documentation of all types of probabilistic interactions (although see e.g., @Salim2022Data who discuss data standards for deterministic mutualistic webs).
+Moreover, there is currently no metadata standard that could guide the documentation of all types of probabilistic interactions (although see e.g.,
+@Salim2022Data who discuss data standards for deterministic mutualistic webs).
 Well-defined metadata for probabilistic webs would support more adequate manipulation and integration of interaction data from different sources and guard against possible misinterpretations arising from ambiguous definitions of probabilistic networks.
 These metadata should outline the nature (i.e., local or regional) and type (e.g., predatory or pollination) of the interactions, provide information regarding the taxonomic level, identities, and characteristics (e.g., life stages) of the individuals involved in an interaction, present the mathematical formulation of probabilities, including clearly identified conditional variables (e.g., spatial and temporal scales), and describe the methods and contexts (e.g., location, time, environmental conditions) in which interactions were estimated.
 Inadequately documented probabilistic interaction data should be used with caution when analyzing ecological webs.
-Although our contribution focuses on food webs, our observations and advice can be applied to other types of ecological networks, from plant-pollinator to host-virus networks.
-Indeed, excluding networks of indirect interactions such as competition and facilitation networks (@Kefi2015NetStr, @Kefi2016HowStr), most ecological webs describe probabilities of direct interactions, which are conceptually and mathematically analogous regardless of their biological type (e.g., trophic and mutualistic interactions).
+Our observations and advice can be applied to many types of ecological networks, from food webs to host-virus networks.
+Indeed, excluding networks of indirect interactions such as competition and facilitation networks (@Kefi2015NetStr,
+@Kefi2016HowStr), most ecological webs describe probabilities of direct interactions, which are conceptually and mathematically analogous regardless of their biological type (e.g., trophic and parasitic interactions).

 # Probabilistic representations of interactions